kkapuria3/BestBuy-GPU-Bot/README.md

 1. [Tampermonkey Extention](https://www.tampermonkey.net/)
-2. BestBuy Account (Works only with saved credit cards)
+2. BestBuy Account (Please be signed in, Save your address, Save your creditcard)

 ### Installing

 * Go to tampermonkey dashboard from broswer extension.
-* Create a new script and copy the script from ''
+* Create a new script and copy the script from 'best-buy-tm.js'.
+* Save the script
+* Change required parameters* (Important)

 ### Executing program